- Developers

 Data science is a small world.
 One good way to meet potential hires you wouldn’t otherwise find is through networking.
 Linking up with individuals from other companies active in this field will be invaluable.
 Anyone in your network will likely introduce you in a very positive way.

-If you’re having problems finding people will all these skills, don’t worry.
+If you’re having problems finding people with all these skills, don’t worry.
 If a candidate doesn’t have all of the technical skills required, they still might be a good fit.
 If someone has a talent for communication and analytical thinking skills, teaching them specific technical skills like R or Python won’t be a problem.

 3. Use objective methods to avoid bias